EndPointCorp/end-point-blog/2014/06/27/yapcna-2014-day-three-and-wrap-up.html.md

 Dancer was somewhat incidental to this talk.
 It’s another web framework (a way of connecting structured URLs into a web service so that a given URL runs a given chunk of code, and delivers output in a particular format, HTML, JSON, XML, or what-have you).
 Setting it up on a bare system can be a chore, especially if you aren’t a rugged, fearless [system administrator](http://geekswing.com/wp-content/uploads/2013/07/system-administrator-poster.jpg) type, so Avery gave us mortals a way to brute-force this installation without a lot of experience beforehand.

-- Templates as a service—with swig.js
+- Templates as a service—​with swig.js

 This was a remarkable, rapid tour of an effort by Logan Bell and others at Shutterstock, in which the [swig.js](https://github.com/paularmstrong/swig) template system is set up to be provided as a web service.
 In other words, a Dancer application runs JavaScript inside of Perl to fill out HTML templates, which get delivered back to an invoking Perl application (and then, one assumes, served up as the output of that application).
 I found all this just a bit mind-blowing, and I’m looking forward to giving it a try.